HirokiHamaguchi/latexlint/README.md

 It is known that `eqnarray` environment is [not recommended](https://texfaq.org/FAQ-eqnarray) because it has some spacing issues.

+### LLJapaneseSpace

+Detect the lack of space between Japanese characters and math equation in `.tex` or `.md` files.
+By default, this rules is disabled by `latexlint.disabledRules` in `settings.json`.

 ### LLLlGg

 Detect `<<` and `>>` in `.tex` or `.md` files.